tHowl-1/Myth-of-Manna/README.md

 The goal of this project was to learn about how to organize large object oriented projects and to gain practice coding in c++.
 Ultimately, I think some parts of the code are rough and could use a lot more work but I have learned a lot since starting this project.
 All code was written by me and is my original work.
 I have taken program architecture inspiration from a variety of sources including the python tcod tutorial project and a few online talks by game developers.

 A few things I implemented are:

 Singleton - Message logging to ingame console

-Event and component system - to allow large variation and interesting behavior in game actions State Handling - couples game state and rendering
+Event and component system - to allow large variation and interesting behavior in game actions

+State Handling - couples game state and rendering

 FEATURES:

 Includes basic world generation, movement, collisions, and action handling for a simple roguelike game.
 Additionally, entity interactions are handled using a component and event system.
 Rendering is handled using libtcod and prints ascii characters onto the console.
 The game also features a newly added inventory system.
+The '@' symbol represents the player character on screen.

 WORLD GEN: